Hilbert's eighth problem: Dedekind zeta functions

-For Dedekind zeta functions, the problem was partially resolved: analytic continuation was proven by Erich Hecke along with functional equations.
-This allows to obtain similar results for prime ideals in rings of integers.
-However, the extended Riemann hypothesis, and thus the much stronger results following from it, are still unsolved.
+Existence of analytic continuation for them was proven by Erich Hecke along with functional equation.
+This allowed to obtain similar results for prime ideals in rings of integers as for usual primes with current knowledge about Riemann zeta function.
+However, if one interpret this in context of the first point of the problem as a challenge to prove extended Riemann hypothesis, and thus obtain the much stronger results following from it, this part of the problem is still unresolved.